vijayraavi/architecture-center/docs/cloud-adoption/governance/journeys/large-enterprise/best-practice-explained.md

 The **Mixed** pattern has been chosen for Azure subscriptions.

 - As new requests for Azure resources arise, a "Department" should be established for each major business unit in each operating geography.
 Within each of the Departments, "Subscriptions" should be created for each application archetype.
 - An application archetype is a means of grouping applications with similar needs.
-Common examples include: Applications with protected data, governed applications (such as HIPAA or FedRAMP), low-risk applications, applications with on-premises dependencies, SAP or other mainframes in Azure, or applications that extend on-premises SAP or mainframes.
+Common examples include: Applications with protected data, governed applications (such as HIPAA or FedRAMP), low-risk applications, applications with on-premises dependencies, SAP or other mainframe applications in Azure, or applications that extend on-premises SAP or mainframe applications.
 Each organization has unique needs based on data classifications and the types of applications that support the business.
 Dependency mapping of the digital estate can help define the application archetypes in an organization.
 - A common naming convention should be agreed upon as part of the subscription design, based on the above two bullets.

 ### Resource Consistency